The Cape of Good Hope has always intrigued me so I knew I had to go there when I was visiting Cape Town.

 On the way out I finally got to see the most famous resident animal of the Cape of Good Hope: Baboons, and lots of them.

-Our trip to the Cape ended up being my favourite day of our time in Cape Town, and my final experience there was a great one: being regaled by a bunch of hairy entertainers.
+Our trip to the Cape Peninsula ended up being my favorite day of our time in Cape Town, and my final experience there was a great one: being regaled by a bunch of hairy entertainers.

 If you liked this post, check out some more of my South Africa content:

 - Falling for Charming Coastal Villages in Cape Town